-In today's lab we will conduct a dictionary-based analysis of the movie review and amicus brief texts.
-For the movie reviews, we will use the wordcat sentiment dictionary available through QDA Miner.
+In today's lab we will conduct a dictionary-based analysis of the budget debates and of the amicus brief texts.
+For the budget debates, we will use the wordcat sentiment dictionary available through QDA Miner.
 For the amicus briefs, we will construct a custom dictionary, using the search and keyword in context (KWIC) tools as aids to dictionary construction.
 The purpose of this lab is to allow you to explore two new sets of documents using the tools that you learned last week.
 Examine the texts first in an exploratory fashion - read a few completely, and use the retrieval tool to get a feel for important terms.
 Consider what level of stemming or use of stopwords is appropriate.